Materials-Consortia/OPTIMADE/optimade.rst

 --------------------

 An OPTIMADE *Property Definition* defines a specific property, which will be referred to as *the defined property* throughout this appendix.
-The property definition uses a dictionary-based construct that strictly follows a subset of the `JSON Schema Validation Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-validation.html>`__ and `JSON Schema Core Draft 2020-12 <https://json-schema.org/draft/2020-12/json-schema-core.html>`__ standards.
+The definition uses a dictionary-based construct that, when represented in the JSON output format, is compatible with the JSON Schema standard (for more information, see `Property Definition keys from JSON Schema`_).
+The format of Property Definitions defined below allows nesting inner Property Definitions to define properties that are comprised by values organized in lists and dictionaries to arbitrary depth.

-While these standards are JSON-based, the dictionary construct can be realized in any format capable of representing the basic OPTIMADE data types.
-Hence, the field definitions below are given in terms of OPTIMADE data types, and the implementation maps these to the corresponding data types for the output format in which the property definition is expressed.
+The field data types used in this section refers to OPTIMADE data types, and the implementation maps these to the corresponding data types for the output format in which the property definition is expressed.

-Property definitions that define properties that are lists or dictionaries contain one or more nested *Inner Property Definition* to define the items and values of those constructs.

-A Property Definition is a dictionary that has the following format:
+A Property Definition MUST be formatted according to the combination of the requirements in the subsection `Property Definition keys from JSON Schema`_ below and the following additional requirements:

-**REQUIRED keys for non-Inner Property Definitions:**
+**REQUIRED keys for the outermost level of the Property Definition:**

-- :field:`title`: String.
-  A short single-line human-readable name for the defined property appropriate to show as part of a user interface.

-- :field:`description`: String.
+- :field:`title`: String and :field:`description`: String.
-  A human-readable multi-line description that explains the purpose, requirements, and conventions of the defined property.
-  The format SHOULD be a one-line description, followed by a new paragraph (two newlines), followed by a more detailed description of all the requirements and conventions of the defined property.
-  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.
+  See the subsection `Property definition keys from a subset of JSON API Schema`_ for the definitions of these fields.
+  They are defined in that subsection as OPTIONAL on any level of the Property Definition, but are REQUIRED on the outermost level.

-- :field:`x-optimade-definition`: Dictionary.
+- :field:`x-optimade-property`: Dictionary.
-  A dictionary of OPTIMADE-specific information about the defined property (i.e., the JSON Schema standard does not define these fields).
+  Additional information to define the property that is not covered by fields in the JSON Schema standard.
-  The dictionary has the following format:

   **REQUIRED keys:**